rosemino/MARTINI_ZIF-8/README.md

 structure.in : input script used to derive data for determining BDF, ADF, RDF data in the coarse grained level.

 mechanical_eq.in : input script used to equilibrate the system in the thermodynamic state corresponding to (300K, 0.2 GPa).
 This simulation was used to gather equilibrium values of lattice parameters as well as get an initial microstate to run further simulations in deformed states to get data to estimate the elastic tensor (simulation corresponding to the input script mechanical_exx.in and mechanical_exy.in).
+Same philosophy was followed for the (300K, 0.0 GPa) simulation.

 mechanical_exx.in : input script used to run the simulation in a random deformed state (particularly here the one corresponding to the deformation of 0.2% exx).